The Banerji Protocols, are they Homeopathic, You May Ask? I am a homeopath, and I use the Banerji Protocols in my practice every day.

-I would like to dispel some myths that are circulating around about this methodology in homeopathy and encourage everyone to use them.
+I would like to dispel some circulating myths about this methodology in homeopathy and encourage everyone to use them, including homeopaths.

 Nevertheless, the Banerji Protocols are part of a process that needs to be monitored for changes and adjustments like any other homeopathic methodology.

 The protocols’ effectiveness depends on factors such as the correct diagnosis, correct dosing, constitution, existence of other health problems, and a good understanding of the case in terms of what is happening in the disease process.